 Initial 'steps' will revisit basic statistical theory and analytical tests namely:

 • t-tests, ANOVA, post-hoc significance tests, data handling and presentation, correlation/regression and non-parametric tests.

-The online tutorial steps will then progress onto advanced considerations in experimental design and a range of more advanced statistical procedures including:
+The coursework materials/ tutorials of each step will then progress onto advanced considerations in experimental design and a range of more advanced statistical procedures including:

 • Multifactorial ANOVA, repeated measures, split plot ANOVA, Multivariate Analysis of Variance (MANOVA), principal component analysis, canonical variate analysis (CVA), discriminant function analysis (DFA), survey/questionnaire design and analysis.